Characters: Friendship Is Magic: The Princesses

 - Friendly Address Privileges: She would much prefer if her subjects simply drop the formalities, and address her as just "Luna".

-- Gale-Force Sound/Make Me Wanna Shout: Her magically-enhanced yelling (or even just talking) borders on this.
+- Gale-Force Sound: Her magically-enhanced yelling (or even just talking) causes this.

 - Genki Girl: In the IDW comics issues 9 and 10, while completing in the games for the Summer Warp-Up she is very energetic and spirited as she looks forward to the events.
 Is this in her Micro Series comic as well.